Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Introduction

 \section{Introduction}

 The iteration of transcendental entire self-maps of the complex plane was initiated by Fatou in 1926~\cite{fatou26} and has received much attention in recent years.
-As well as presenting beautiful and challenging problems in its own right, the techniques developed in transcendental dynamics have found applications in adjacent areas; compare, for example, the recent work of Dudko and Lyubich~\cite{dudkolyubichmandelbrot} on the local connectivity of the Mandelbrot set.
-Much work in the field in the last two decades has been motivated by the study of the \emph{escaping set} of a transcendental entire function $f$,
+A central object, introduced by Eremenko~\cite{eremenko89} in 1989, is the \emph{escaping set} of a transcendental entire function $f$,

-This set was introduced by Eremenko, who proved that the connected components of $\overline{I(f)}$ are all unbounded \cite[Theorem~3]{eremenko89}.
-He also states~\cite[p.~343]{eremenko89} that it is plausible that the set $I(f)$ itself has no bounded connected components; this is known as \emph{Eremenko's conjecture} and has remained an open problem since then.

-\begin{conjecture}[Eremenko's conjecture] Every connected component of the escaping set of a transcendental entire function is unbounded. \end{conjecture}
+The escaping set is significant in the study of transcendental dynamics since it often contains structures that can be used to understand the global dynamics of $f$.
+Indeed, already Fatou \cite[p.~369]{fatou26} noticed the existence of curves to infinity in the escaping sets of certain transcendental entire functions.
+Eremenko proved that, for every transcendental entire function, the connected components of $\overline{I(f)}$ are all unbounded \cite[Theorem~3]{eremenko89}.
+He also states~\cite[p.~343]{eremenko89} that it is plausible that the set $I(f)$ itself has no bounded connected components; this is known as \emph{Eremenko's conjecture} and has remained an open problem since then; see also~\cite[Question 15]{bergweiler93}. \begin{conjecture}[Eremenko's conjecture] Every connected component of the escaping set of a transcendental entire function is unbounded. \end{conjecture}

+The escaping set and Eremenko's conjecture have been at the centre of much of the progress that transcendental dynamics has seen during the past two decades.
+For example, Rippon and Stallard~\cite{rippon-stallard05} showed that a certain subset of $I(f)$ that had been introduced by Bergweiler and Hinkkanen \cite{bergweiler-hinkkanen99}, the \emph{fast escaping set} $A(f)$, see~\eqref{eqn:fastescapingset}, has only unbounded components.
+(In particular, there is always at least one unbounded connected component of $I(f)$.)
+The fast escaping set has since become an important object in the field.
+In particular, it plays an important role in Bishop's construction of a transcendental entire function whose Julia set has Hausdorff dimension one~\cite{bishop18}; this solved a long-standing open question.
+Work on the fast escaping set has also had a substantial impact in quasiregular dynamics; see~\cite{quasiregularescaping,quasiregularfastescaping}.

+Furthermore, investigation of the escaping set has led to major advances in the study of two important classes of transcendental entire functions: the \emph{Eremenko--Lyubich class} $\B$ and the \emph{Speiser class} $\mathcal{S}$.
+These consist of those transcendental entire functions $f$ for which the set $S(f)$ of \emph{singular values} is bounded resp.\ finite; compare~\cite{eremenko-lyubich87}.
+For instance, in~\cite{rrrs11}, it was shown that a stronger version of Eremenko's conjecture, also stated in~\cite{eremenko89}~-- that every escaping point can be connected to infinity by a curve consisting of escaping points~-- holds for a large subclass of $\B$, but fails for general $f\in\B$.
+According to Bishop (personal communication), the question whether such counterexamples can also be constructed in~$\mathcal{S}$ was one of the original motivations for his technique of quasiconformal folding~\cite{bishop15}, which has revolutionised the study of the classes $\B$ and $\mathcal{S}$.